MiKoMW/Kattis/README.md

 # Kattis
 Code for Kattis.
-It is just for fun. : )
+It is for fun. : )

 Kattis ID: Miko.